alvanxp/BiblioTech/README.md

 INSTRUCTIONS:

-- Run `docker compose up` to start the application, in the root directory.
+- Run `docker compose up -d` to start the application, in the root directory.
 - Access the Swagger UI to test the API: [http://localhost:5657/swagger/index.html](http://localhost:5657/swagger/index.html)